 Who should attend?

-Support workers, debt advisers, welfare advisers, care providers, social workers and anyone who wants to understand how the financial assessments system for social care works.
+Financial assessment officers, support workers, debt advisers, welfare advisers, care providers, social workers and anyone who wants to understand how the financial assessments system for social care works.

 - Explain who can receive help from the local authority with their care costs